Amazon Echo Buds (2nd Gen) review: Amazon made its good buds even better

 The Workout mode was introduced in November 2020 and makes an appearance here as well.
 It's not the most robust workout tracking experience, but it does work, and it's certainly better than nothing.
 If you don't have a fitness tracker or smartwatch, it's a good option to have as it can track distance, calories, average pace, and steps.
 I compared it to the Garmin Venu 2 I was using, and it wasn't that far off (I didn't start/stop both at exactly the same time).
 With a basic feature like this, it's less about how accurate the tracking is and more about how consistent it is, and I think that many people will be perfectly happy with its basic functionality.
 You can manually start a workout from the Alexa app or by asking Alexa to "start a workout."
 Once begun, it will continue tracking in the background until you tell it to stop, but it won't interfere with your listening activities.

-There is a new feature called Alexa Transit, which is available at launch in a handful of larger cities across the U.S., including New York, Newark/Jersey City, Philadelphia, Boston, Seattle, Chicago, and the San Francisco Bay area, with more cities to come in the future.
-Users in these cities will be able to ask Alexa for directions to the nearest bus or train station or be updated on public transportation status.
-It can even suggest the best route via public transportation, and you can select your preferred commute type in the Alexa app.
+You can also try Alexa Transit, which is available in large cities across the country, where you can ask Alexa for directions to the nearest bus or train station or be updated on public transportation status.
+It can even suggest the best route via public transit, letting you select your preferred commute type in the Alexa app.
 This sounds like a really useful feature — pity that I live in a state where my elected officials don't believe in public transport.

 As with the first generation, the Echo Buds (2nd Gen) can also be used to summon your phone's primary voice assistant (Google Assistant or Siri) with a long press, but if you stick with hands-free Alexa, you'll be happy to know that her response time is faster than before.
 This improved response time from the microphones holds true for voice calls as well.